openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 Changing the model layout may be necessary if it differs from the one presented by input data.
 To change the layout, you can use either `--layout` or `--source_layout` with `--target_layout`.

-For example, for the same `nasnet_large` that were mentioned previously we may want to provide data in `NCHW` layout:
+For example, for the same `nasnet_large` that was mentioned previously, you may provide data in `NCHW` layout:

 ```
 mo --input_model tf_nasnet_large.onnx --source_layout nhwc --target_layout nchw